Useful tips and strategies to support your business now more than ever

 As a self-employed professional, cash flow is the backbone of your business.
 When positive, you can get the job done – you’ve got the skillset, and you take pride in your work.
 When cash is short, though, it can be challenging to operate – and headaches are inevitable.

 Also, since 82% of small businesses fail due to cash flow problems, what can you do to protect yourself?

 A few core money management skills can go a long way here.
 At first glance, they may seem daunting.
 However, during this time of uncertainty, now more than ever, it’s essential to learn best practices to survive these tough times and continue growing your business for years to come.

-This straightforward guide will help you take steps to keep your business secure.
+This straightforward guide will help you take steps to keep your business moving, whether you’re newly self-employed or have been at it for years.
 Each of these 5 tips will include the foundational steps to get started, as well as some more advanced cash flow strategies.
-Taking action on even one of these can lead to a big win for you and your family-owned business, especially over the long-term.
+Taking action on even one of these can lead to a big win for you, especially over the long-term.
 Here we go:

 1. Create an official budget